- Registration for the January 2019 beginners’ batch is now open! To register, please fill out the form below.

 How soon can I practice in armor (bogu)?

 It depends on the time and effort you put into practice.
-Many among the beginners spend anywhere from 3-8 months working on the ‘basics’.
-During this time, you’ll be progressing from beginner’s drills and footwork on your own to more advanced strikes delivered to other senior club members.
-You will also be evaluated carefully by the sensei (instructor) who will determine when it is appropriate for you to transition into bogu.
+Many among the beginners spend anywhere from 3-8 months working on the basics before progressing to bogu practice on weekdays.
+You can express your interest to your instructor, who will determine when it is appropriate for you to transition into bogu practice.

 Why can’t I put the bogu on right away?